rhyslwells/Data-Archive/content/uncleaned/database normalization.md

 ## Denormalization
 **Denormalization**, on the other hand, is the process of intentionally introducing redundancy into a database design by combining tables or adding redundant data, aiming to improve query performance or simplify the database structure.
 Denormalization is the **opposite of normalization**.
 Please consider the trade-offs between data integrity and query performance.
 This technique is used with [Dimensional Modeling](term/dimensional%20modeling.md) in [OLAP](term/olap%20(online%20analytical%20processing).md) cubes, for example.

+Normalization is the process of structuring data from the source into a format appropriate for consumption in the destination.
+For example, when writing data from a nested, dynamically typed source like a JSON API to a relational destination like Postgres, normalization is the process that un-nests JSON from the source into a relational table format that uses the appropriate column types in the destination.

+Read more on our [docs](https://docs.airbyte.com/cloud/core-concepts#normalization) or what [Database Normalization](term/database%20normalization.md) means in general.